can-lehmann/exprgrad_fpga/README.md

 Let's look at how a simple matrix multiplication example is compiled to a hardware description.

 First a user implements the matrix multiplication operation using exprgrad's domain specific language.
-The resulting model (= program containing the kernel and inputs, parameters, ...) is saved to disk.
+The resulting model (= program containing the kernels and parameter states) is saved to disk.

 ```nim
 import exprgrad, exprgrad/io/serialize